Sociology BA (Hons) (with Foundation Year)

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
+Teaching on this degree is structured into lectures, where all students are taught together; seminars of smaller groups of around 15-20 students; and tutorials, which typically have no more than 10 students.
 You will also have workshops, guided reading activities and use the University’s Virtual Learning Environment.
-You also go on a number of fieldtrips, and will have the opportunity to have regular meetings with your tutor.
+You will also have the opportunity to go on a number of field trips, and to meet regularly with your personal tutor.

 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.

-In your third year you will be expected to additionally attend an average of 6 one-to-one meetings with your dissertation supervisor who will guide you through the process of conducting an independent research project.
+In your third year you will also be expected to attend one-to-one meetings with your dissertation supervisor, who will guide you through the process of conducting an independent research project.

-Throughout your three years of study, you will have a number of assessments, including essays, tutorial portfolios, reports, individual and group presentations and written exams.
+Throughout your three years of study, you will have a number of assessments, including essays, portfolios, reports, individual and group presentations, and written exams.
 In your final year, you will also complete a dissertation research project on a topic of your choice.

-You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in detail.
-Longer pieces of writing will be additionally supported by interim constructive written and oral feedback.
+You will be given written feedback on your assessments and will also have the opportunity to discuss this with your tutor.
 You will also receive regular formative verbal feedback on your academic performance from your tutor.

 The Foundation Year is a great opportunity if you have the ability and enthusiasm to study for a degree, but do not yet have the qualifications required to enter directly onto our degree programmes.
 A significant part of the Foundation Year focuses upon core skills such as academic writing at HE level, becoming an independent learner, structuring academic work, critical thinking, time management and note taking.